MachidoTheKid/WireWorldGPU/README.md

 This exists as an example of how to run a Cellular Automata simulation on a grid, in Unity, using the GPU.
 Specifically, setting up with the use of a fragment shader and compute shader.
 The rules can be adjusted to match other types of existing Cellular Automata rules that currently exist.

 ## Core Files:
-Wireworldrules.compute: This compute shader file contains all the logic that establishes the rules for WireWorld to run on the grid.
+Wireworldrules.compute: This Compute Shader file contains all the logic that establishes the rules for WireWorld to run on the grid.

-WireworldConductor:
+WireworldConductor.cs : C# script that runs the WireWorld Automata on the grid.

-WireworldInteraction:
+WireworldInteraction.cs : C# script that allows the user to change the values of each cell on the grid.

-BufferRender.shader: shader file that generates a grid on which the WireWorld Cellular Automata will run from.
+BufferRender.shader: Shader file that generates a grid on which the WireWorld Cellular Automata will run from.

 ## The Rules
 1) Empty Cells Stay Empty.